Bucanero06/AntBot/README.md

 This project synopsis presents a guide for the AntBot Python codebase.
 The AntBot is a high-performance trading application tailored for the OKX exchange.
 It emphasizes real-time data processing, efficient resource management, and a robust technological stack.
+Some features/settings of the application and API's are restricted as per specifications for the project's use case, if there is a particular feature or setting you would like to see please reach out directly to discuss it further

 ### Document Details